’90 Day Fiancé’: Evelin Villegas Cries Over Corey Rathgeber Dating Larissa Dos Santos Lima

 Corey and Evelin have been together for over four years but while Corey wants to get married and settle down, Evelin wants to focus on living her best life and making money.
 In an attempt to take their relationship to the next stage, Corey said goodbye to his life in America, packed his bags, and moved to Ecuador.
 While there, the couple struggled to make their relationship work and it was later revealed that Evelin had cheated on Corey with her ex-boyfriend, as previously reported by The Inquisitr.

-It was believed that Corey had broken up with the Ecuador native after he blocked her across his social media platforms, but the couple’s current status remains unclear and it seems Evelin is not ready to let go.
+It was believed that Corey had broken up with the Ecuadorian native after he blocked her across his social media platforms, but the couple’s current status remains unclear and it seems Evelin is not ready to let go.
 After seeing Corey posing with fellow 90 Day Fiancé star, Larissa Dos Santos Lima, Evelin took to Instagram to share an emotional video.

 “Corey is hanging out with Larissa right now, as all of you can see.
 It makes me a little upset and I’ll explain why.
 Because it’s not that he is just hanging out with a cast member.
 That’s a date, basically.
 It’s messed up,” she said.